-By 31 December 2022, the provider must ensure that robust quality assurance processes are in place to monitor key areas of performance within fostering regulations with monitoring and review to identify areas of continuous improvement: To do this, the provider must as a minimum ensure:
+By 31 December 2022, the provider must ensure that robust quality assurance processes are in place to monitor key areas of performance within fostering regulations with monitoring and review to identify areas of continuous improvement for dual approved carer families: To do this, the provider must as a minimum ensure:

-- Undertake foster care agreements in line with best practice guidance and statutory requirements. - Ensure systems are in place for identification and panel review of foster carers and dual registered prospective adopters. - Ensure that the safety of children and young people is improved through unannounced visits. - Individual safer caring plans are developed and reviewed regularly in response to changing need. - Unannounced visits take place within required timescales. - Full carers checks are monitored and kept up to date.
+- Undertake foster care agreements in line with best practice guidance and statutory requirements. - Systems are in place for identification and panel review of foster carers and dual registered prospective adopters. - The safety of children and young people is improved through unannounced visits. - Individual safer caring plans are developed and reviewed regularly in response to changing need. - Unannounced visits take place within required timescales. - Full carers checks are monitored and kept up to date.